 Following these tips can help you to stay healthy as you age.
 Even if you have never done them before, it's never too late to start taking care of your health.
 If you have questions about these lifestyle changes or need help figuring out how to make them, ask your health care provider.

-- Health Tips for Older Adults (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish
+- Health Tips for Older Adults (National Institute of Diabetes and Digestive and Kidney Diseases)

 - Nutrition for Seniors: MedlinePlus Health Topic (National Library of Medicine) Also in Spanish

-- Protect Your Health as You Grow Older (Office of Disease Prevention and Health Promotion) Also in Spanish
+- Protect Your Health as You Grow Older (Office of Disease Prevention and Health Promotion)

 - What Do We Know About Healthy Aging?
 (National Institute on Aging)